readthedocs/readthedocs.org/docs/custom_installs/local_rtd_vm.rst

    Example: ``git.corp.company.com:/git/docs/documentation.git``.
 2. Clone the documentation sources from Git in the VM.
 3. Navigate to the root path for documentation.
-4. Run the following Sphinx commands.
+4. Run the following Sphinx commands:

 .. prompt:: bash $